ooshhub/r20customCompendium/README.md

   - utils/occCC.js - this awkwardly-named file contains the custom dialog Class and functions.
 It's a bit of a mess, again probably needs the generic, reusable code to be properly separated from the project-specific bits.
   - utils/FileSaver.js - external library for the Import/Export functions
   - style/cc.css - I beg you not to look in here.
 My CSS-fu is dreadful.
 Like "I just punched myself in the genitals" awful.

+## Finally...

+If you're interesting in contributing to the project (or even taking it over completely) let me know.
+As mentioned above, my CSS is even worse than my JS, so if you have some suggestions for a makeover, or even actual Stylus code to make it better, brilliant!
+There are some data attributes on the table entries for things like category-specific colouring, or whatever.

+A massive thank you to the Roll20 Community, particularly the coders/scripters.
+The amazing folk there keep me haunting the Forums even though I no longer have a dog in this fight!
+The Community is the #1 thing I miss about using Roll20 as preferred platform, if you're not already involved on the Forums, get in there!